Is Bingo more popular than Tennis?

 Compared to tennis, more people regularly play a game of bingo as opposed to tennis.
-Around 1.7 million people in the UK are picking up their racket on a regular basis, but 1.9 million are playing bingo.
+Around 1.7 million people in the UK are picking up their racket regularly, but 1.9 million are playing bingo.
 Of this, a large proportion of players are opting to win their jackpots online, as this sector now accounts for more than the land-based side of the business.

 A Growing Industry

 While other competitive sports may require expert equipment or advice, bingo is a growing industry that does not need either of these.
 Bingo sites are experiencing an influx of new players, with millions in the UK playing on a variety of sites.
-This is a stark contrast to sports, with fewer people than ever choosing to enjoy an active hobby on a regular basis.
+This is a stark contrast to sports, with fewer people than ever choosing to enjoy an active hobby regularly.

 Bingo has historically been very popular in the UK and although the way we are changing how exactly we play it, the game itself is largely the same.
-This is likely to stay a constant theme over the years, with new technologies having an effect on the industry as a whole.
-It is interesting to see that if bingo was classified slightly different, it would be more popular than tennis.
+This is likely to stay a constant theme over the years, with new technologies affecting the industry as a whole.
+It is interesting to see that if bingo was classified slightly differently, it would be more popular than tennis.
 We wonder if this will overtake another sport soon.